geopm/geopm/service/docs/source/docu.rst

 Strive to minimize the usage of whitespace (carriage returns, spaces, and indentation) in the source file.
-Use only the necessary amount of whitespace as required for readability or by the rs compiler for your goal.
+Use only the necessary amount of whitespace as required for readability or by the reStructuredText compiler for your goal.

 Columns in a Line
 -----------------